 The number on the catalytic converter can be the determining factor for how much it's worth.
-The catalytic converter off of a Ford F150 truck is worth more than one from a Honda Accord, for instance — sometimes to the tune of $1,000.
+The catalytic converter off a Ford F150 truck is worth more than one from a Honda Accord, sometimes to $1,000.

 Junkyards don't always ask for the number, as the catalytic converter isn't their priority.
 Salvage yards are focused on getting junk vehicles for the lowest possible cost.
 It doesn't benefit them when the seller knows the worth of their catalytic converter.
-The less informed the seller is in this situation, the better it is for the overhead of the business.
+The less informed the seller is in this situation, the better it is for the business's overhead.

-For sellers who want to get a fair valuation for their catalytic converter, they should have the serial number in hand before they request quotes.
+Sellers who want a fair valuation for their catalytic converter should have the serial number in hand before they request quotes.
 This allows for bargaining room.
 If the serial number is not immediately visible, steel wool can be used to rub away any corrosion that may be covering the number.
-Without a serial number, a professional buyer is still able to provide a fair quote.
+A professional buyer can still provide a fair quote without a serial number.

 Which Car Models Have More Expensive Catalytic Converters?

-Not all vehicles are created equally and the same goes for catalytic converters.
+Not all vehicles are created equally; the same goes for catalytic converters.
 Several cars stand out in terms of how expensive their catalytic converters are.

 1. Ferrari F430 — $3,770

-This Ferrari model in particular requires two catalytic converters, which makes the expensive double.
-There is over $7,500 worth of catalytic converters underneath one vehicle.
+This Ferrari model requires two catalytic converters, which makes the price double.
+There are over $7,500 worth of catalytic converters underneath one vehicle.